LydiaAA12/Hurricane_Trajectory_Prediction_Using_LSTM_Bayesian_Model/README.md

 # Hurricane_Trajectory_Prediction_Using_LSTM_Bayesian_Model
-This project develops an effective LSTM (Long Short Time Memory) model based prediction for  hurricane trajectory with up-to 24 hour forecast capability.
+In this project, we develop an effective LSTM (Long Short Time Memory) model based prediction for  hurricane trajectories with up-to 24 hour forecast capability.
 The bayesian element of the intended hybrid model is still underway and will be updated as soon as it's completed!